cferdinandi/adventure/content/rules.md

 {{<callout title="Examples">}}
 Fin
-: An elf who specializes in nature magic and can talk to animals.
-His staff is made from an magic birch tree.
-He wants to open an animal sanctuary.
+: An elf with skin made of bark, he wears a thick green rope, and has long hair pulled back into a bun.
+	- **Gift or Talent:** Nature Magic
+	- **Goal or Passion:** Start an animal sanctuary
+	- **Item with a Story:** A staff is made from an magic birch tree, it was a birthday gift from his grandfather

 Flower
+: A fairy with rainbow colored hair and a full suit of armor.
+	- **Gift or Talent:** Flying
+	- **Goal or Passion:** Protect village from evil lurking in the dark forest
-: A fairy knight who can fly and wields an battleaxe made from an enchanted sunflower.
-She protects her village from the forces of evil.
+	- **Item with a Story:** A battleaxe made from an enchanted sunflower, it can only be harvested under the light of the moon once every 13 years

 Spark
+: A dragon in a leather chemist apron, with tiny glasses on the tip of their nose.
+	- **Gift or Talent:** Crafting potions that give magical properties to whoever drinks them
+	- **Goal or Passion:** To open a bakery and tea shop
-: A dragon chemist who creates potions that give magical properties to whoever drinks them.
-Their tea set has fireflies painted onto it that blink when filled with tea.
-They want to open a bakery.
+	- **Item with a Story:** A tea set with fireflies painted onto it that blink when filled with tea, purchased last year from a traveling vendor in exchange for a secret tea recipe
 {{</callout>}}

+### Bonds & Connections

+If you're going on an adventure with others, what's your connection with them?
+Ask the player to your left and right one question each.

+- Why do you trust me?
+- What secret of yours do I know?
+- Who do I remind you of?
+- How did I help you in a time of need?

+Write down their answers, and use them to guide your interactions during the game.

 ## Actions & Deciding Outcomes